Difference Between AAS and AS

 AAS vs AS

-Associate of Applied Science is consist of laboratory classes that offer professional skills and knowledge instead of just a general course of education.
+Associate of Applied Science consists of laboratory classes that offer professional skills and knowledge instead of just a general course of education.

 It can be categorised as social work, and the credits earned in the program are transferable for a bachelor’s degree.